 strongest point last

+This is because your audience will remember your last point best and your first point second best.
 This section is where you want to cite lots of sources to provide evidence for your points and increase your credibility.
 You can also appeal to your audience's emotions as you go and include attention-grabbing elements and stories here as well, although your strongest appeal will be logical: whether your examples and evidence are convincing.
 Again, transitions and directional words (first, second, etc.) will help you guide your audience on your logical journey.
 The middle section should take up 60-80% of your presentation.

 Watch this two-minute video on Presentation Structure from the University of Groningen in the Netherlands where they really like seafood: